 Congratulations!
-Our research article titled "Detection of frequency-dependent endothelial response to oscillatory shear stress using a microfluidic transcellular monitor" has been accepted by Scientific Reports.
+Our research article titled "Detection of frequency-dependent endothelial response to oscillatory shear stress using a microfluidic transcellular monitor" has been published in Scientific Reports.

 July 21 2017